open-cogsci/osdoc/content/pages/manual/osweb/osweb.md

 ## Supported browsers

-The following combinations of browser and operating systems have been tested.
-Older browser versions and operating systems may work, but have not undergone recent testing.
+The following combinations of browser and operating systems have been tested with the latest version of OSWeb.
+Older browser versions, operating systems, and versions of OSWeb may work, but have not undergone recent testing.
 Certain extensions, such as Ad blockers or Script blockers, may prevent OSWeb from running.

-__Important note:__ Sound playback (except `.ogg` files) is supported on Safari on Mac OS and any browser on iOS as of 1.4.11.

 ### Fully supported